Rally Points

 Rally Points overview

-When commanding a Smart Rally Point (SRP), depending on the flight configuration, the UA will fly towards the next or closest rally point (takeoff and landing potentially included, based on the settings defined by the operator).
+When commanding a Smart Rally Point (SRP), the UA will fly towards the rally point with the closest path towards it.

 This is particularly useful when flying in dense airspaces or areas with limited ground control in a way that, in the event of a degradation of the flight conditions, the UA could fly towards a rally point and land in safer conditions.